- Home

 If you become a friend or follower of CUNEF on social media, we will process your data to keep you informed of our events and activities via said media.
 The legal basis for this is your consent, and your data will be stored for as long as you remain a friend or follower.
 You may withdraw your consent at any time, although this will not affect the lawfulness of any previous use of the information.
 Providing personal data is optional, but, unless you provide the necessary information, it will be impossible for you to become a friend or follower on social media.

 If you submit your résumé, we will process your personal data to collect all the information required for the job/internship recruitment process.
-The data submitted for a specific ongoing recruitment process will be stored for the duration of said process and subsequently deleted, unless you are selected, in which case the data will be included in your employee file.
+The data submitted for a specific ongoing recruitment process will be stored for the duration of said process and subsequently deleted, unless the candidate is selected, in which case the data will be included in their employee file.
 Any applicants who are not selected and want us to store their résumé for future recruitment processes must request this explicitly via email.
 In this case, as well as when users submit their résumé spontaneously, simply for future reference, the data will be stored for a year after the information is last updated.
-It is your responsibility to keep your data up to date, especially in terms of education and experience.
+You must keep your data up to date, especially in terms of education and experience.

 The legal basis for processing résumés submitted for a specific ongoing recruitment process is the existence of a pre-contractual relationship.
 Any additional data collected during the interview or candidate selection process will be processed on the same legal basis.